 Here's a sample college application resume template made with our online resume builder tool.

-Sample College Application Resume - See 20+ resume templates and create your resume here
+Sample College Application Resume—See more templates and create your resume here.

 Not writing a high school resume for college applications?
 Writing a teen resume, internship resume, or resume fresh out of college?
 Switch to one of our other guides:

 - Resume Examples for Teens: Templates, Builder & Writing Guide

 - High School & College Student Resume Examples

 - Academic CV: Example, Template & Writing Guide

 Now, time to learn how to write a college resume: